namekia/gravBlog/user/pages/01.blog/git-setup-notes/item.md

 $ cd ~/public/gravBlog
 $ git pull
 ```
-someting like the following will be returned
+something like the following will be returned

 ```
 remote: Counting objects: 14, done.